-Under the direction of the Regional Neurology Department Head and the Medical Director for the sector, the neurologist focuses on health and illnesses of the nervous system.
+Reporting to the Head of the Local Orthopedics Division and the Medical Director for the sector, the orthopedic surgeon studies, diagnoses and treats illnesses and disorders of the locomotor system.

-- Degree from a recognized medical school and residency granting a licence in neurology;
+- Degree from a recognized medical school and residency leading to licensure in orthopedic surgery.

 - Accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS) or the Liaison Committee on Medical Education (LCME) (in the United States);

-- Licence from the College of Physicians and Surgeons of New Brunswick;
+- Licensure with the College of Physicians and Surgeons of New Brunswick;

 - Active member of the Canadian Medical Protective Association or equivalent liability insurance association;